Jiayi-Pan/Jiayi-Pan/README.md

 C++     2 hrs 41 mins   █▓░░░░░░░░░░░░░░░░░░░░░░░   06.31 %
 ```
 <!--END_SECTION:waka-->
-(Other, Org and TeX are all literary works or document reading)
+(Org， Other and TeX are all literary works or document reading)